PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### 386. A developer is creating an AWS Lambda function.
 The Lambda function will consume messages from an Amazon Simple Queue Service (Amazon SQS) queue.
 The developer wants to integrate unit testing as part of the function's continuous integration and continuous delivery (CI/CD) process.
 How can the developer unit test the function?

 - [ ] Create an AWS CloudFormation template that creates an SQS queue and deploys the Lambda function.
 Create a stack from the template during the CI/CD process.
 Invoke the deployed function.
 Verify the output.
 - [ ] Create an SQS event for tests.
 Use a test that consumes messages from the SQS queue during the function's Cl/CD process.
 - [x] Create an SQS queue for tests.
 Use this SQS queue in the application's unit test.
 Run the unit tests during the CI/CD process.
 - [ ] Use the aws lambda invoke command with a test event during the CIICD process.

+### 387. A developer creates a static website for their department.
+The developer deploys the static assets for the website to an Amazon S3 bucket and serves the assets with Amazon CloudFront.
+The developer uses origin access control (OAC) on the CloudFront distribution to access the S3 bucket.
+The developer notices users can access the root URL and specific pages but cannot access directories without specifying a file name.
+For example, /products/index.html works, but /products/ returns an error.
+The developer needs to enable accessing directories without specifying a file name without exposing the S3 bucket publicly.
+Which solution will meet these requirements?

+- [ ] Update the CloudFront distribution's settings to index.html as the default root object is set.
+- [ ] Update the Amazon S3 bucket settings and enable static website hosting.
+Specify index.html as the Index document.
+  Update the S3 bucket policy to enable access.
+Update the CloudFront distribution's origin to use the S3 website endpoint.
+- [x] Create a CloudFront function that examines the request URL and appends index.html when directories are being accessed.
+Add the function as a viewer request CloudFront function to the CloudFront distribution's behavior.
+- [ ] Create a custom error response on the CloudFront distribution with the HTTP error code set to the HTTP 404 Not Found response code and the response page path to /index.html.
+Set the HTTP response code to the HTTP 200 OK response code.

+### 388. A company is expanding the compatibility of its photo-sharing mobile app to hundreds of additional devices with unique screen dimensions and resolutions.
+Photos are stored in Amazon S3 in their original format and resolution.
+The company uses an Amazon CloudFront distribution to serve the photos.
+The app includes the dimension and resolution of the display as GET parameters with every request.
+A developer needs to implement a solution that optimizes the photos that are served to each device to reduce load time and increase photo quality.
+Which solution will meet these requirements MOST cost-effectively?

+- [ ] Use S3 Batch Operations to invoke an AWS Lambda function to create new variants of the photos with the required dimensions and resolutions.
+Create a dynamic CloudFront origin that automatically maps the request of each device to the corresponding photo variant.
+- [ ] Use S3 Batch Operations to invoke an AWS Lambda function to create new variants of the photos with the required dimensions and resolutions.
+Create a Lambda@Edge function to route requests to the corresponding photo variant by using request headers.
+- [ ] Create a Lambda@Edge function that optimizes the photos upon request and returns the photos as a response.
+Change the CloudFront TTL cache policy to the maximum value possible.
+- [x] Create a Lambda@Edge function that optimizes the photos upon request and returns the photos as a response.
+In the same function, store a copy of the processed photos on Amazon S3 for subsequent requests.